bafu/hack-ubiquity/README.md

 Ubiquity collects answers of questions from plugins, and then starts to install system based on these configuration values in Debconf.

+Send filtered Debconf commands to selected frontend to communicate with Debconf.

 ## Ubiquity Greeter and OEM Mode

 Greeter gives user two choices: install system directly, or try the system first.